zsoltime/fcc-api-file-metadata/README.md

 ## User Stories

-- [x I can submit a form object that includes a file upload.
+- [x] I can submit a form object that includes a file upload.
 - [x] The form file input field has the `name` attribute set to `upfile`.
 We rely on this in testing.
 - [x] When I submit something, I will receive the file name, and size in bytes within the JSON response.